 Most people who’ve been scammed out of their money don’t go along with it quietly.
 Especially as we increasingly turn to the Internet for so much of our information, it’s relatively easy to discover if a seemingly legitimate work from home business is actually a scam or pyramid scheme.
 Try searching for the company name with the word “scam” or, in some extreme cases, searching the company name is enough to unearth complaints from those who were previously scammed.
 Another tactic: contact the Better Business Bureau to see if a complaint has been lodged against the owners.

 With the freedom to choose your projects and act as your own boss, you have the maximum control possible over where, when, and how you work.
-If you’re considering becoming an independent consultant, the experts at MBO Partners can assist you with the transition and handle your back office (to free up more of your time for, well, whatever you want).
-Contact MBO Partners today for more information.
+If you’re an experienced independent consultant or are considering going solo, create a profile in our marketplace to start looking for projects.